I Am Travis Yeargan.

 Why should we hack ourselves?

-The reason they do this is simple: to catch a thief, you must think like one.
+The reason they do this is simple: to stop a criminal (blackhat) hacker, you must think like one.
 Organizations hire ethical hackers to make sure they have someone who’s one step ahead of the tactics that crooks use.
 With the vulnerabilities the ethical hacker discovers, organizations can implement defenses to stop criminals before they’ve had a chance to target the organization.

 What does an ethical hacker do?